-The Formative years of the Artist Residency Program and Community Outreach Projects
+The Formative Years of the Artist Residency Program and Community Outreach Projects

 Expansion of National and International Presence

 By 1980, the Brandywine Workshop moved to 1520 Kater Street in South Philadelphia and started the Offset Institute to advance the use of commercial presses in creating new, original lithographs.
-As the artist residency program reached a high of 30 artists per year, the Workshop continued to increase its engagement with national and international organizations.
+As the artist residency program reached a high of 30 artists per year, the Workshop also continued to increase its engagement with national and international organizations.

 Organizational Development and the Growth of a Major Art Collection and Archives

-Brandywine went on to establish its “Satellite Collections” program.
-The “Satellite Collections of editioned prints, selected from Brandywine’s growing inventory of visiting artist series for the physical preservation of the prints and the documentation of the artists’ legacies.
-Furthermore, as the art pieces are more widely disseminated, they can serve many valuable purposes, including as primary multicultural and educational resources for new viewers.
-“Satellite Collections” locations include ethnic heritage institutions, art museums, and universities.
+As a result of the editions being produced and our desire to promote and document diversity in the contemporary arts, BWA g=began donating prints to art museums, universities and heritage centers in the 1980’s.
+Brandywine continued to establish, at other institutions, collections of editioned prints from the visiting artist series for the physical preservation and documentation of artists legacies— “Satellite Collections”— which include ethnic heritage institutions, art museums, and universities.
 Today, there are 14 “Satellite Collections” across the country and one at the Wifredo Lam Contemporary Art Center in Havana, Cuba.
-Other sites include: Arizona State University Museum, Scripps College-Claremont University, Hampton University, University of Delaware Museums, Rhode Island School of Design Museum, Philadelphia Museum of Art, University of Texas at Austin, Warfield Center, the Museum of Contemporary Native American Art and Harvard University Museums, among others.
+They include: Arizona State University Museum Scripps College, Hampton University, University of Delaware Museums, Rhode Island School of Design Museum, Philadelphia Museum of Art, University of Texas at Austin, Warfield Center, Museum of Contemporary Native American Art and Harvard University Museums among others.
+Several catalogs were produced to accompany exhibits in the Printed Image Gallery— i.e, Jacob Landau, Sam Gilliam, and Paul F. Keene, Jr. Most exhibits had a guest curator who planned the exhibit and/or wrote catalog essays.

-The book, Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
-With almost all the prints in the collection illustrated and a series of essays describing the history, artworks and processes, artist bios and references sources, the publication quickly became a primary resource for learning about Brandywine and the contributions to American art by people of color over the preceding 30 years.
-In addition, a number of catalogs were produced to accompany exhibits in the Printed Image Gallery— i.e, Jacob Landau, Sam Gilliam, and Paul F. Keene, Jr. Most exhibits had a guest curator who planned the exhibit and/or wrote catalog essays.
+The book Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
+With almost all the prints in the collection illustrated and a series of essays describing the history, artworks and processes, artist bios and references sources, the publication quickly became a primary resources to learning about Brandywine and the contributions to American art by people of color over the preceding 30 years.

 The decrease in funding for small and mid-sized art organizations and the increasing impact of technology on creativity in the fine arts, audience growth and engagement caused a strategic shift in Brandywine’s mission.
-Today, BWA recognizes its need to focus on building technology infrastructure, to develop content for web-based formats to better communicate with contemporary, mobile audiences and for growing private contributions and earned income.
+Today, BWA recognizes its need to focus on building technology infrastructure, to develop content for the web-based formats to better communicate with audiences and for growing private contributions and earned income.

-BWA remains firmly committed to the preservation and documentation of its collection and to the artists who participated in its residency program over the years.
-Today, however, with the increasing global interest in art created by Americans of color and with the tools of technology rapidly growing, BWA is expanding its vision.
-Brandywine has begun to focus on producing video documentaries of artists, especially women and people of color.
-And, with an eye to the long-term, BWA is working to build its digital portal (www.brandywine-art.org ) to connect all of the “Satellite Collections” and provide free, easy access to the BWA database of images, research, digital media, and educational materials.
-Brandywine Workshop and Archives’ goal is to establish a “Satellite Collection” in every major geographic area of the country by our fiftieth anniversary (2022).
+BWA remains firmly committed to the preservation, and documentation of its collection and to the artists who participated in its residency program over the years, Today, however, with the increasing global interest in contemporary art created by Americans of color and the tools of technology rapidly evolving, BWA has expanded its vision.
+BWA has begun to focus on producing video documentaries of artists, especially women and people of color.
+And, with an eye to the future, we are building a virtual Institute for the Inclusion, Diversity and Equity in Education and the Arts (www.iideea.org ) to connect all “satellite collections” and provide free, easy access over the Internet and smartphones to the BWA database of images, research, digital media, and educational materials.
+This open educational resource will launch to the public in early 2020.